douglashill/KeyboardKit/README.md

 This project is in its early stages, and is under active development.
 API stability is not guaranteed.
 So far these components are available:

-- `KeyboardTableView`: A `UITableView` subclass that supports navigation and selection using arrow keys and space or return.
+- `KeyboardTableView`: A `UITableView` subclass that supports navigation and selection using arrow keys and space or return, including wrapping back to the top/bottom and selecting the top/bottom item by holding option.
+It also supports refreshing (⌘R) and scrolling with page up, page down, home and end.
+Does not support multiple selection except for selecting all rows (⌘A).
+- `KeyboardCollectionView`: A `UICollectionView` subclass that supports navigation and selection using arrow keys and space or return.
+It supports refreshing (⌘R) and scrolling with page up, page down, home and end.
+Does not support multiple selection except for selecting all rows (⌘A).
+Does not support wrapping or selecting to the end by holding option.
 - `KeyboardScrollView`: A `UIScrollView` subclass that supports scrolling using arrow keys, space, page up, page down, home and end.
-It also supports zooming using ⌘0, ⌘−, and ⌘+.
+It also supports zooming (⌘0, ⌘−, ⌘+).
 - `KeyboardTextView`: A `UITextView` subclass that supports find next (⌘G), find previous (⇧⌘G), use selection for find (⌘E), and jump to selection (⌘J).
 - `KeyboardNavigationController`: a `UINavigationController` subclass that supports going back (⌘←) and triggering the actions of the bar button items in the navigation bar and toolbar if they are instances of `KeyboardBarButtonItem`.
 Default key equivalents are provided for most system bar button items.
 - `KeyboardTabBarController`: A `UITabBarController` subclass that supports navigating between tabs using ⌘1, ⌘2 etc.